Code-Institute-Submissions/Themanintheback-project1_MarResub/README.md

 # User Experience (UX)

-- ## User Stories
+ ## User Stories

-    - #### First Time Vistitor Goals
+- ## First Time Visitor Goals

     1. As a First Time Vistor, I want to understand the purpose of the website and what the company is providing.

     2. As a First Time Visitor, I want to easily navigate through the website to find what I'm looking for.

+- ## Returning visitor
+    1. As a Returning Visitor, I want to be able to contact the company if I may have any questions.

+    2. As a Returning Visitor, I want iformation on the class

+    3. As a Returning Visitor, I want to able to find the social and commuinity links.

 - ## Design
     - ### Colour Scheme